tushar-sharma/tushar-sharma.github.io/_posts/2015-03-08-shooting-messenger.md

 <p class="myheading"><b>in the end</b></p>

-<p>Instead of being furious and decry western conspiracies we need to a deep breadth.
-Yes there are more rapes in United States & United Kingdom<sup id='fnref:9'><a href='#fn:9' rel='footnote'>9</a></sup>.
-Yet the public places in these countries are far safer than India.
+<p>Instead of being furious and decry western conspiracies, we need to take a deep breath.
+Yes, there are more rapes in United States & United Kingdom<sup id='fnref:9'><a href='#fn:9' rel='footnote'>9</a></sup>, yet the public places in these countries are far safer than India.
 Ask any women in India what she goes through whenever she travels in public transport.
 </p>

 <p> Girls don't need protection.
 They can take care of themselves.
 What they need is co-operation.
 Yes our society needs to be shamed.
 We don’t want the best culture, only a culture where our "second gender" feel safe. </p>